 OpenAI: the defining AI company, and its defining tension

-A neutral, evidence-first reading of the most valuable private company in the world — assembled from primary and reputable secondary sources so you can reach your own conclusion.
+An evidence-first reading of the most valuable private company in the world — assembled from primary and reputable secondary sources, then weighed question by question, with leans, confidence and tripwires stated.

 76 sourcesAs of 2 June 202610 analysis sections

-In under three years ChatGPT went from a research demo to ~800M weekly users, and OpenAI from a ~$29B startup to an $852B colossus — the fastest value creation in business history.
+In under three years ChatGPT went from a research demo to ~800M weekly users, and OpenAI from a ~$29B startup to an $852B company — among the fastest valuation climbs on record for a private company.

 The genuinely open question is not whether OpenAI is important — it is whether unmatched scale and brand can be turned into a durable, profitable business in a market that is commoditizing the model, deflating prices, and stacking far larger rivals against it.
-The evidence cuts both ways on every major question below.
-This study lays out both cases; the verdict is yours.
+This study lays out both cases — and then weighs them: the evidence leans toward a real but narrowing lead, funded by capital markets that keep saying yes.
+The full leans, confidence levels and tripwires are in the Forward View's closing weighing.

 The decisive questions